PatiyalAbhishek/PatiyalAbhishek/README.md

 👀 I’m interested in Data Science and Analytics.

-🌱 Master in Python, SQL and data Visualization
+🌱 Master in Python, SQL and Data Visualization

 Email - patiyalabhishek@outlook.com